 ‘The Taking of Pelham 123’ is a 2009 action thriller movie full of all the suspense that fans of the genre might need.
 When a group of men, led by Dennis ‘Ryder’ Ford, decide to hijack a New York subway train called Pelham 123, it falls to Walter Garber, a Metropolitan Transportation Authority (MTA) dispatcher, to negotiate and hopefully save innocent lives.
 However, not all is black and white as it seems.
 As the deadline set by the hijackers for the ransom comes nearer, Walter must do what he can to minimize the loss of life.

 Directed by Tony Scott, the film stars Denzel Washington and John Travolta, marking the latter’s return to the big screen after a long time.
 Apart from the excellent work done by the actors, the viewers also like the story, which keeps them hooked from start to end.
-However, many cannot help but wonder if the events shown in the movie are inspired by real life.
+However, many cannot help but wonder if the events shown in the movie are inspired by a true story.
 Well, we are here to explore the same!

-No, ‘The Taking of Pelham 123’ is not based on a true story.
+‘The Taking of Pelham 123’ is a fictional story.
 In fact, it is adapted from ‘The Taking of Pelham One Two Three,’ a 1973 novel by Morton Freedgood, using the pseudonym of John Godey.
 The thriller novel tells the story of a subway train called Pelham One Two Three to refer to its point and time of origin.
 The richness of detail in the book surrounding the hijacking incident portrays an accurate depiction of 1970s New York, as well as how the subway system of the Big Apple worked.

 Shortly after the book’s release, it was adapted into an eponymous picture under the direction of Joseph Sargent.
 Featuring actors like Walter Matthau and Robert Shaw, the film premiered in 1974 and was praised by critics and viewers alike.
 At the time of the release of this particular movie, the sentiment against the lifestyle of New York City, New York, was at an all-time high, which can be seen clearly in the Joseph Sargent directorial and the novel.
 The impact of these two projects was nothing short of phenomenal.